+The recommended elements of this plan are subject to a changing future context and the potential for a disconnect between the conceptual and their real-world application.
 Performance of new service initiatives should be monitored to ensure their cost-effectiveness and the ability to contribute to the broader service objectives within TheRide's Ends Policy.
-This includes ensuring that the current data collection and reporting procedures provide a consistent framework for evaluation performance of TheRide 2045's service initiatives.
+This includes ensuring that the current data collection and reporting procedures provide a consistent framework for evaluating the performance of TheRide 2045's service initiatives.
+To do so, current service standards are to be updated to include detailed Key Performance Indicators (KPIs) for different types of services.
+If elements of this plan are meeting these standards and/or are not contributing to TheRide's Ends Policy, a change of direction should be evaluated.